 Did you know child dental care can be bulk billed?

-The Commonwealth Child Dental Benefits Schedule (CDBC) allows for basic dental treatment (up to $1000 in benefits) over a 2 year period for eligible 2-17 year olds.
+The Commonwealth Child Dental Benefits Schedule (CDBS) allows for basic dental treatment (up to $1000 in benefits) over a 2 year period for eligible 2-17 year olds.

 2-17 year olds are eligible if they receive Family Tax Benefit A or other relevant Australian Government payments.